Stimulus should be forthcoming and trade uncertainty relieved, even if Congress remains split

 ‘Blue wave’ fears relieved

 If the predicted Democratic ‘blue wave’ doesn’t materialise, a split Congress will constrain the most progressive elements of President-elect Biden’s agenda.
-And if a bi-partisan agreement on stimulus is also reached, this could be a very market friendly result.
+And if a bi-partisan agreement on stimulus is also reached, this could be a very market friendly result."Large scale fiscal or monetary policy support is likely to continue, while foreign and trade policy uncertainty ease significantly."

 Large scale fiscal or monetary policy support is likely to continue, while foreign and trade policy uncertainty ease significantly.
 A maverick, unpredictable approach to trade should give way to rules-based cooperation with allies and international institutions.
 Such a change may benefit non-US equity markets more than US markets.
 But as global, multi-asset investors we can contend with that.